Geneva daydreaming? From flight tickets to accommodation, car hire to guided tours, the friendly team at ebookers are the true travel whisperers.

 Thankfully, the Geneva Contrin Airport is only a few kilometres from the city centre.
 Taxis and limousines are available for hire, however there is also a train station within steps of the terminal.
 Alternatively, the number 10 bus stops directly outside of the terminal and serves the city centre, while other buses serve the Palais de Nations building and other neighbourhoods.
 Many hotels also offer free airport shuttle transportation.

-Located in Cointrin, this luxury hotel is within 1 mile (2 km) of Balexert and Palexpo.
-Ariana Ceramics and Glass Museum and United Nations European Headquarters ...
+Located in Cointrin, this luxury hotel is within 1 mile (2 km) of Vivarium de Meyrin and Palexpo.
+Ariana Ceramics and Glass Museum and United Nations European ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply